MUN Conference

 ---|---|

-ECOSOC | Issue 1: Addressing youth unemployment and creating opportunities for entrepreneurship in developing economies Issue 2: Balancing economic growth with environmental sustainability in developing nations |
+General | Issue 1: Addressing youth unemployment through education, training and entrepreneurship.
+Issue 2: Combating youth poverty and financial insecurity in developing nations |

-UNICEF | Issue 1: Ensuring universal access to quality education for children in conflict zones and disaster-affected areas.
-Issue 2: Combating child malnutrition and ensuring food security for children in low-income countries |
+UNICEF | Issue 1: Ensuring equitable access to quality education for all children.
+Issue 2: Ending child exploitation and forced labour through youth empowerment. |